rachele182/neural_networks/README.md

   - pretrained CNN,
   - ensemble of previous CNNs

-For each classification the convolutational neural network is degnised, trained and evaluated in terms of _Accuracy_, _Confusion Matrices_, _Roc_Curves_.
+For each classification the convolutational neural network is designed, trained and evaluated in terms of _Accuracy_, _Confusion Matrices_, _Roc_Curves_.
 To have an explanation of the files, and how to run those, please refere to the _contents.md_ file inside the folders.